victorying151/Text-Based-Deckbuilder-Python/README.md

-# Text-Based-Deckbuilder-Python
+# Text-Based-Deckbuilder

-Text based deckbuilding game using the mechanics of Slay the Spire as a foundation.
+Text based deckbuilding game inspired by Slay the Spire.

+**Features**

-- Players collect cards and relics to grow stronger.
+- Cards and relics allow for progression.
-- Players progress through 4 distinct areas.
+- Four distinct areas with increasing difficulty.
-- Players fight a variety of enemies in their path.
+- Turn based combat with a variety of enemy types.

-This project was made using object oriented programming in Python.
+**Technologies**

+- Python
+- Object-Oriented Programming

 **How to Run**

 Download all program files and place them within the same folder.
 Execute main.py.